skygasllc-crypto/Vanguardia-Financial/README.md

 # Vanguard Trading

-A professional, **simulated paper-trading** cryptocurrency investment platform.
+A professional, **Trading Platform** cryptocurrency  and other assets investment platform.
 Clean, institutional design in the spirit of Vanguard
 Investor — original branding, not a copy — built as two independent applications (`/frontend`, `/backend`) talking over a REST API and
 WebSockets.

-> **This is a simulation.** No real cryptocurrency, funds, or securities are ever held, transacted, deposited, or withdrawn.
-Prices move
-> via a controlled random-walk engine, clearly labeled throughout the UI as **Simulated / Paper Trading Mode**.

 ---